December 07, 2004

 Lone Father Starves For Months in Freezing Conditions While Raising Young

-As politicians and union officials debate the many facets of parental leave, Australia’s longest established tour operator to Antarctica, Adventure Associates, reminds us of some exemplary behaviour already existing in the natural kingdom.
+As politicians and union officials debate the many facets of parental leave, Australia’s longest-established tour operator to Antarctica, Expedition Cruise Specialists, reminds us of some exemplary behaviour already existing in the natural kingdom.

 September 30, 2004